SynthstromAudible/DelugeFirmware/docs/community_features.md

 #### 4.4.1 - Keyboard View

-##### 4.4.1.1 - Note Offset
+##### 4.4.1.1 - Row Step

- - ([#46]) Note offset between rows, `ROW STEP` is now configurable by holding `SHIFT` and turning `◀︎▶︎`.
-This allows e.g. an isomorphic keyboard layout by setting the row offset to 12.
+ - ([#46]) Row Step affects the offset between rows, `ROW STEP` is now configurable by holding `SHIFT` and turning `◀︎▶︎`.
+The default Deluge Keyboard note offset is 5.
+A row step of 12 will produce a layout in which any given note's octave is directly above or below it.
 The setting is saved per clip in the song file.
-The default Deluge Keyboard note offset is 5.

 ##### 4.4.1.2 - Keyboard API and General Improvements